 Payment of Fees and Charges

 Payment of the basic University charges for the academic year (tuition, room, meal contract, class dues, student health plan, and residential college and Undergraduate Student Government fees, less financial aid provided by Princeton) is due in full in two parts: half by August 17 and half by January 17.
 Electronic billing (E-billing) to students at their Princeton.edu e-mail account is the official method of distributing the University tuition bill.
-Paper bills will not be automatically sent home.
+Paper bills will not be sent home.
 During the matriculation process, students will receive instructions about enrolling in TigerPay, Princeton's electronic billing system.
 Once enrolled students can invite others to enroll such as parents and guardians, and they also will receive email billing notifications.
 Billing notices are sent in advance of the due date.
-Electronic payments from a U.S. checking/savings account and checks in U.S. dollars are acceptable forms of payment.
+Electronic payments can be submitted online through TigerPay and checks in U.S. dollars are acceptable forms of payment.
 Credit card payments are not accepted.
 Any balance that is unpaid beyond the due date will be assessed a late payment charge.
 This charge will be an annual rate of interest, to be established prior to the start of the academic year.
 Failure to enroll in the billing process does not prevent the assessment of late fees.
 Billing notices will be sent monthly for any additional charges incurred.
 Account activity can be viewed online at any time by all authorized parties.

 The University offers a Monthly Payment Plan, which allows payment of the basic fees (tuition, room, meals, class dues, student health plan, and residential college and Undergraduate Student Government fees, less financial aid provided by Princeton University), to be divided over 12 monthly payments due on the first of each month, September through August.
 This method of payment requires a promissory note to be signed by the parent(s) for the total amount borrowed.
 Interest will be charged on the amount disbursed each semester and will be calculated daily based on the outstanding balance disbursed.
-The interest rate will be announced in June.
 Additional interest will be charged on any amounts past due.
 This rate will be the same as the rate for late payment on the student account.
 An electronic application can be submitted from the Loans & Receivables website.

 The University also offers the Princeton Parent Loan Program, which enables qualified families to borrow money from Princeton to pay their share of the student's budget over an extended period.
 Repayment begins with the first month of borrowing and continues for 10 years after graduation.
 There are two interest options: variable, which is adjusted every six months, August and February, for the life of the loan and based on the six-month London Interbank Offered Rate (LIBOR), and fixed, which is determined in August.
 An electronic application can be submitted from the Loans & Receivables website.